MacPass/MacPass/README.md

 MacPass
 =======

-There a lot of iOS KeePass Tools around but a distinct lack of a good OS X Version.
+There a lot of iOS KeePass tools around but a distinct lack of a good OS X Version.
-KeePass can be used as is via Mono on OS X but lacks vital Functionality.
+KeePass can be used as is via Mono on OS X but lacks vital functionality.

-This is a Attemtp to make create OS X port that should at least be able to read KeePass files.
+This is an attemtp to create amn OS X port that should at least be able to read KeePass files.
-Futher down the road there might be a complete port but.
-Maybe.

-Vital work is used in this Port.
+Editing and synching capabilities might get added in the future.

 Licence
 -------